Thorndale Fall Fair

 A Thames Centre Tradition Celebrating Agriculture, Homecraft & Community Pride Since 1857

-The Thorndale Fall Fair, hosted by the North Dorchester Agricultural Society, has been a beloved rural tradition in Thames Centre since 1857.
+The Thorndale Fall Fair, hosted by the Thorndale Agricultural Society, has been a beloved rural tradition in Thames Centre since 1857.
 For more than 165 years, the fair has brought together farm families, neighbours, and visitors to celebrate agricultural excellence, homecraft creativity, and the warm community spirit that makes Thorndale one of southwestern Ontario’s most treasured rural communities.

 A Fair Rooted in Pioneer Farms & Early Settlement Life